autoinst

 COMMAND-LINE OPTIONS

-autoinst tries hard to do The Right Thing (TM) by default, so in many
+autoinst tries hard to do The Right Thing (TM) by default, so you

-cases you won't need these options; but most aspects of its operation
+usually won't really need these options; but most aspects of its

 You may use either one or two dashes before options, and option names